d0u9/scripts/install_scripts/README.md

-# cloud
+# install_scripts

-Scripts used to setup cloud server.
+Scripts used to install apps.

-**root permission is needed to run scripts included in this directory.**

 ---